sun-heqi/Hot2Mol/README.md

 ### Prepare the pharmacophore hypotheses

 Hot2Mol requires a pharmacophore hypothesis as input.
-Construct the hypothesis by sampling pharmacophores from hot-spot residues on the target protein of the PPI complex.
+Construct the hypothesis by sampling pharmacophores from the top 3 hot-spot residues on the target protein of the PPI complex.
 Hot-spot residues can be computed using docking methods like [HawkDock](http://cadd.zju.edu.cn/hawkdock/), or obatained from literatures.

 A pharmacophore hypothesis should be provided in `.posp` format, which includes the type of pharmacophore feature in the first column and 3D coordinates in the last three columns.
-See `data/6epm_KRAS.posp` for an example.
+See `data/1z92_IL2R.posp` for an example.

 **Supported pharmacophore types**:
 - AROM: aromatic ring